Black Pete (Zwarte Piet) is a age-old character from Dutch and Belgian folklore. He is currently being vilified by people who claim

 of the UN's letter to the Dutch Government about Black Pete, in which the complaints are summarised).
 In 2015,

 this resulted in the United Nations Committee on the Elimination of

 is a "negative stereotype" of people of African descent (here you find a copy

 In 2013, even the Dutch Prime Minister, Marc Rutte, was asked at a press conference what he thinks of Black Pete.
 Rutte, known to enjoy

-playing Black Pete himself, suffised by saying that Black Pete
+performing Black Pete himself, suffised by saying that Black Pete

 happens to be black, as his name indicates.
 "There is not much we can do about that", he concluded.
 The following year, Dutch documentary